ndp/cajoler/README.md

 # Cajoler

+> ca·jole /kəˈjōl/
+> • verb •
+> persuade (someone) to do something by sustained coaxing or flattery.

 Encourage your visitors to do something, without being rude.

+Cajoler presents a clean dialog to the user and get their response.
+I takes care of
+* light-weight client-side storage
+* simple presentation of a dialog without dependency on any web framework.

+Some ideas for Cajoler:
+* acknowledge that cookies exist
+* confirm terms-of-use
+* nudge to switch to https

-Presents a dialog when called, if certain criteria are met, and remembers the users' response in localStorage, or cookies if localStorage isn't available.
+Presents a modeless dialog when called, if certain criteria are met, and remembers the users' response in localStorage (or cookies if localStorage isn't available.)
+By default, if the user chooses "No", they are no asked again, but when buttons are shown or not is fully configurable.

+Requires no server-side storage.

+Appropriate for secondary functionality.

 ## Usage